renoua/potato/README.md

 ## Description

-**POTATO** reads real-time power output from a BLE home trainer (e.g., Wahoo KICKR) and maps it to an analog trigger value (0–255) on a virtual Xbox 360 controller.
+POTATO reads real-time power output from a BLE home trainer (e.g. Wahoo KICKR), maps it through a tanh curve, and feeds it into the right trigger of a virtual Xbox 360 controller.
-This allows you to use your pedaling power as input in games or simulations that accept gamepad controls.
+It optionally binds Left/Right arrow keys to the D-Pad for compatibility with tools like Zwift Play or SwiftControl.

 ---

 ## Features

-- ✅ Automatic BLE scan and connection to devices with "KICKR" in their name
+- BLE scan and connection to devices matching a partial name (default: "KICKR")
-- ⚡ Real-time parsing of Cycling Power Measurement (UUID `00002a63-0000-1000-8000-00805f9b34fb`)
+- Real-time parsing of Cycling Power Measurement (UUID `00002a63-0000-1000-8000-00805f9b34fb`)
-- 📈 Non-linear tanh mapping calibrated to reach 75% trigger at FTP (default: 230 W)
+- Tanh-based mapping: 75% trigger at FTP, never reaches full throttle
+- Configurable FTP and power threshold via CLI
-- 🎮 Virtual Xbox 360 controller output via `vgamepad`
+- Virtual Xbox 360 controller output via `vgamepad`
-- ⌨️ Keyboard hook for D-Pad navigation (←/→)
+- Optional keyboard mapping for D-Pad (←/→)
-- 🖥️ Console logging of power (W) and normalized trigger ratio (0.00–1.00)
+- Console logging of power and trigger ratio

 ---